ttkorhonen/myDocument/docs/mrfioc2/event-system-intro.md

 #### External hardware

-communicates with a GPS
-receiver over a serial (RS232) link to receive the timestamp and connects to two external inputs on the EVG.
+In this method, hardware is used to communicate with a GPS receiver over a serial (RS232) link to receive the timestamp and connect to two external inputs on the EVG.
 These inputs must be programmed to send the shift 0/1 codes.

 #### Time from an NTP server

-can be used without special hardware.
+Time from a NTP server can be used without special hardware.
 This requires only a 1Hz (PPS) signal coming from the same source as the NTP time.
 Several commerial vendors supply dedicated NTP servers with builtin GPS receivers and 1Hz outputs.
 A software function is provided on the EVG which is triggered by the 1Hz signal.
 At the start of each second it sends the next second (current+1), which will be latched after the following 1Hz tick.

-Logic has been added to automatically increment and send out the 32-bit seconds value.
-Using this feature requires the two externally supplied clocks as shown above, but the events 0x70 and 0x71 get generated automatically.

-After the rising edge of the slower clock on DBUS4, the internal seconds counter is incremented and the 32 bit binary value is sent out LSB first as 32 events 0x70 and 0x71.
-The seconds counter can be updated by software by using the `TSValue` and `TSControl` registers.

 #### Timestamping Inputs